philno/manjaro-setup/README.md

 Add Keyboard layout for German Umlaute: `Language: English`, `Layout: EurKEY`.
 This makes it so most special characters can be accessed with `Right Alt`.

+Use `gnome disk utility` to enable automounting data partitions on login.

 ## Package manager optimization

 Follow the steps described in the [ArchWiki](https://wiki.archlinux.org/index.php/Makepkg#Utilizing_multiple_cores_on_compression) to speed up the installation of AUR packages.